The Ultimate Shower Screen Buying Guide

 semi-farmless shower

-Semi-frameless shower screens sit between fully-framed shower screens and frameless shower screens.
-They feature minimal frames to aid installation and stability without being as noticeable as their fully-framed counterparts.
+Semi-frameless shower screens sit between fully framed shower screens and frameless shower screens.
+They feature minimal frames to aid installation and stability without being as noticeable as their fully framed counterparts.
 Rather than being entirely framed, only the outer edges are framed.
 This helps to create a more sleek design, which will enhance light and maximise space.

 The Slider Door shower set is a prime example of a semi-frameless shower screen.
 It presents excellent value for money at just $875.00 for a 1000mm x 700mm enclosure.